 New data compiled by the Oregon Judicial Department shows signs that recidivism has risen following the controversial 2022 policy decision to release mentally ill criminal defendants early from Oregon State Hospital.

-The policy was enacted to reduce the waitlist for scarce beds at the state psychiatric facility which treats criminal defendants deemed too unwell to stand trial.
+The policy was enacted to reduce the waitlist for scarce beds at the state psychiatric facility, which treats criminal defendants deemed too unwell to stand trial.
 But, the judges argue, not only has the policy failed to eliminate the waitlist—it’s created new problems of its own.

-The number of new felony cases filed against defendants who’d been discharged in the last six months increased 46% since the policy was implemented in the summer of 2022.
+The number of new felony cases filed against defendants who’d been discharged in the past six months increased 46% since the policy was implemented in the summer of 2022.
 For misdemeanors: 90%.
 (As a comparison, the overall number of new felonies filed statewide dropped in 2023.)

-“Those increases, in a word, are alarming,” wrote a lawyer representing three Oregon circuit court judges who presented the data in a legal brief filed on Friday.
-The judges are serving as advisors in a two-decade-old dispute in federal court over how to eliminate the waitlist, which results in the warehousing of sick criminal defendants in jails.
+“Those increases, in a word, are alarming,” wrote a lawyer representing three Oregon circuit judges who presented the data in a legal brief filed on Friday.
+The judges are serving as advisers in a two-decade-old dispute in federal court over how to eliminate the waitlist, which results in the warehousing of sick criminal defendants in jails.

 Regardless, the judges are unmoved.
 “The judges analyzed OHA’s data and remained confident that OJD’s numbers were both correct and/or the most analytically significant,” their brief notes.